Geometrically and diagrammatically maximal knots: Guts and lower volume bounds

 The proof of boundary incompressibility is very similar.
 If there is a boundary compressing disk $\Phi$, then $\bdy \Phi$ consists of an arc $\beta$ on the boundary of $D((S^3\cut B_R) -E)$ and an arc $\alpha$ on red faces of the polyhedra.
 A similar argument to that above implies that $\alpha$ cannot lie in a single red face: since $\Phi$ does not meet crossing circles at the cores of $E$, $\bdy \Phi$ would bound a disk on $\widetilde{DR_E}$.
 So $\alpha$ intersects a blue face of the polyhedron.
 Then consider an outermost blue arc of intersection.
 As above, it cannot cut off a disk with boundary consisting of exactly one red arc and one blue arc.
 So it cuts off a disk $\Phi'$ on $\Phi$ with boundary a red arc $\alpha'$, an arc $\beta'$ on the boundary of $D((S^3\cut B_R)-E)$, and a blue arc $\gamma'$.
 This bounds a disk on the boundary of the polyhedron.
 The interior of the disk cannot intersect $E$, else $\Phi'$ would intersect a crossing circle.
 Hence we may use this disk to isotope away this intersection.
 Thus $\widetilde{DR_E}$ is boundary incompressible, and the lemma holds. \end{proof}

-\begin{lemma} Let $K$ be a hyperbolic link with prime, alternating, twist-reduced diagram with no bigons and no cycle of tangles.
+\begin{lemma} Let $K$ be a hyperbolic link with prime, alternating, twist--reduced diagram with no bigons and no cycle of tangles.
 Let $B$ and $R$ denote its checkerboard surfaces.
 Let $M_B = D(S^3\cut B)$, and $DR$ be the double of $R$ in $M_B$ as above.
 Then

 That is, in the annulus version of the JSJ decomposition of $M_B\cut DR$, there are no $I$--bundle or Seifert fibered solid torus components. \end{lemma}

 \begin{proof} The manifold $M_B\cut DR$ is obtained by gluing four copies of the checkerboard ideal polyhedra of Definition~\ref{def:polyhedra}, by gluing $P_i^1$ to $P_i^2$ by the identity on blue faces, $i=1, 2$, and leaving red faces unglued.